-For Issuing CA Certificate revocation, the Policy Authority is notified of the revocation and a notice placed on the Repository.
+For Issuing CA Certificate revocation, the Policy Authority is notified when the revocation is completed and a notice placed on the Repository.

 4.9.14 Circumstances for Suspension

 Certificate suspension is not supported and not permitted.
 Subscribers should follow the Certificate Revocation procedures.